davestewart/nuxt-areas/README.md

 /products/:id
 ```

-The store will be namespaced under:
+The store state will be accessible at:

 ```
 $store.state.products